bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ![Contract](images/contract_for_tasklist.png)

-Whe nthe leave request is submitted, _status_ and _requesterName_ must default values must be set.
+When the leave request is submitted, _status_ and _requesterName_ must default values must be set.
 To do so, edit the script:

 1. Go back to the **Data** pane, **Pool variables** tab, **Business variables** table
 2. Click on **leaveRequest** and on the **Edit...** button